nnaumenko/metaf/docs/sphinx/reference.rst

 .. cpp:class:: PrecipitationGroup

-	Stores various information about precipitation.
+	Stores various information about precipitation, snowfall, snow depth, and icing (typically caused by freezing precipitation).
 This group is only used in North America and included in remarks.

 	.. cpp:enum-class:: Type